levante-framework/permissions-core/docs/implementation-steps.md

 - Each checkbox represents a completed implementation step
 - Tests should be written alongside implementation, not after
-- Cache service remains internal and is not exported
+- Cache is external.
+Will be used on module level in Cloud Functions and during the user session on Frontend.
 - Super admin gets special treatment in all permission checks
 - All methods should handle missing/invalid data gracefully